The Ultimate Guide to Visiting Tumpak Sewu Waterfall

 The waterfall can be accessed from two sides of the canyon: The west side (from Malang) and the east side (from Lumajang).
 The most popular side is Lumajang.

-If you arrive early in the morning, the weather will probably be foggy and humid!
-So we recommend starting the Tumpak Sewu Waterfall tour around 10-11 AM to allow enough time to explore the waterfalls and cave.
+If you arrive early in the morning, the weather will probably be foggy and humid.
+Therefore, we recommend starting your Tumpak Sewu Waterfall hike around 9-10 AM to allow enough time to see the viewpoint and explore the waterfall and cave.

 From the Panorama Viewpoint to the Waterfall

+It is forbidden to go down when it rains because it is prone to flooding.
 Don’t hike in flip-flops!
-You should wear hiking sandals!
-The way down is wet and slippery, so take care, go slowly, and always hold on!
+You should wear hiking sandals.
+The trail down is wet and slippery, so take care, go slowly, and always hold on.

-The Tumpak Sewu has high humidity, and the water spray from the waterfall immediately wet your camera lens.
+The Tumpak Sewu has high humidity, and the water falling from the waterfall will immediately wet your camera lens.
 Therefore, protect your lens with a polarized filter and use a special lens cleaner to dry the lens.

 You can’t swim at the waterfall!
-But you can take some fantastic photos and continue your hike to the Goa Tetes Cave, about 20-30 minutes away.
+But you can take some fantastic photos and continue your hike to the Goa Tetes Waterfall (cave), about 20-30 minutes away.

-The entrance fee to Goa Tetes Waterfall is 10,000 IDR (0,65 USD).
-As it is dangerous to get to the cave & explore it, be careful and hike slowly!
+The entrance fee to Goa Tetes Cave is 10,000 IDR for Indonesians and 20,000 IDR for tourists.
+As entering and exploring the cave is dangerous, be careful and hike slowly!

 Plan your visit to spend at least 4-5 hours at the waterfalls and cave.